CCJ mortgages: Can You Get a Mortgage with a CCJ?

 Can you get a mortgage with a CCJ?

-As you might expect, the more recent your CCJ is, the more it will affect your chances of getting a mortgage.
-For instance, if it happened a number of years ago and you haven’t had any financial trouble since, a lender will typically be more forgiving than if you’ve had a CCJ in the last 12 months.
+How recent is your CCJ?
+Naturally, the more recent your CCJ, the greater its impact on your chances of securing a mortgage.
+For example, if it occurred years ago and you’ve had no financial issues since, a lender will typically be more lenient than if the CCJ was within the last 12 months.

-If you only have one CCJ on your credit report, lenders may be more inclined to see it as a blip on your otherwise acceptable credit history.
-However, having multiple CCJs will indicate a pattern of financial mismanagement.
-Most lenders won’t allow you to take out a loan if you’ve faced more than two CCJs in the last couple of years.
+Are there multiple CCJs on your credit file?
+If you have just one CCJ, lenders may view it as a blip in an otherwise acceptable credit history.
+However, multiple CCJs suggest a pattern of financial mismanagement, and most lenders won’t approve a loan if you’ve had more than two in the last few years.

-As we’ve previously mentioned, while a lender may be willing to overlook a CCJ — especially if it has been satisfied — they might still be put off by other credit issues on your file.
-These could include late or missed payments, as well as more serious problems such as bankruptcy.
-If you’ve had some additional financial struggles that have had an impact on your credit rating, it’s worth speaking to a CCJ mortgage broker about how you can get an adverse credit mortgage to suit your circumstances.
+Have you had other credit issues?
+While a lender may overlook a CCJ - especially if satisfied - they might be deterred by other credit issues, such as missed payments or bankruptcy.
+If additional financial struggles have impacted your credit rating, it’s worth consulting a CCJ mortgage broker to explore an adverse credit mortgage tailored to your circumstances.

 In the lead-up to applying for a mortgage, it’s a good idea to keep an eye on your credit rating so you can spot any potential issues and take steps to improve your score if necessary.
 A free credit check (free for 30 days, then £14.99 a month - cancel online any time) will help you understand your position so you can determine whether there’s any work you need to do in this area.